 - Typically also addresses integration issues with other systems.

-- Not to be confused with the High-Level Design Document (HLD) which contains overlapping but a lot more information on the solution.
+- Not to be confused with the High-Level Design Document (HLD), which contains overlapping but much more information on the solution.

 - Low-Level Design:

 - Details the low-level requirements of the subcomponents and submodules.

 - This can be achieved via flowcharts, pseudo-code, and flowchart diagrams.

 - The aim is to pinpoint expected source code files, data model tables, and functions to be modified.

 - It will also give testers an idea of the scope of change and help drive the overall testing effort.

 - This section equally covers exception handling and negative scenarios.

 - Discusses the impact on existing versions of the product already in production.
 It also discusses any possible degradation or interruption of service after the upgrade.